kube-logging/kube-logging.github.io/docs/logging-infrastructure/fluentbit.md

 ---
-title: Fluent Bit
+title: Fluent Bit log collector
-weight: 600
+weight: 400
 aliases:
     - /docs/logging-operator/fluentbit/
+    - /docs/logging-operator/configuration/fluentbit/
 ---

 <p align="center"><img src="../../img/fluentbit.png" width="340"></p>

 Fluent Bit is an open source and multi-platform Log Processor and Forwarder which allows you to collect data/logs from different sources, unify and send them to multiple destinations.

+Logging operator uses Fluent Bit as a log collector agent: Logging operator deploys Fluent Bit to your Kubernetes nodes where it collects and enriches the local logs and transfers them to a log forwarder instance.

 You can configure the Fluent Bit deployment via the **fluentbit** section of the {{% xref "/docs/logging-operator/logging-infrastructure/logging.md" %}}.
 This page shows some examples on configuring Fluent Bit.
 For the detailed list of available parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/fluentbit_types.md" %}}.